coverclock/com-diag-hayloft/README.md

 NOTE

+2017-10-31: the libs3 library API has changed since I wrote this code six years ago.
+Perhaps some day I'll revisit it, learn the new AWS S3 interface, and port this code to the new libs3 API.
+But for now, it no longer builds.

 2017-04-14: if you are just interested in the multithreading C++ framework used by Hayloft, it has been forked into Grandote:
 <https://github.com/coverclock/com-diag-grandote> .